State-Dependent X-ray Variability in Cygnus X-1: A 12-Year NuSTAR Timing Study of Accretion Flow Geometry: Analysis and Results

-This differential phase coverage must be considered when interpreting state-dependent orbital modulation patterns.
-While the incomplete intermediate state coverage may affect the measured modulation amplitudes, the excellent hard and soft state sampling ensures that the observed differences in orbital variability between these states represent genuine physical effects rather than sampling biases.
+This differential phase coverage must be considered when interpreting state-dependent orbital modulation patterns. \jfw{The excellent hard and soft state sampling across nearly all orbital phases confirms that spectral state occurrence is not preferentially associated with any particular orbital phase, consistent with spectral states being driven by accretion flow properties rather than orbital geometry.}